Eidsvold West, Queensland: Geography

+The Eidsvold–Theodore Road (State Route 73) runs through the locality from east (Eidsvold) to west (Cracow).

+There are several state forests with the locality.
+Apart from these, the land use is almost entirely grazing on native vegetation.

 History

 The name Eidsvold is the name of the pastoral run operated in 1847-48 by Thomas Archer and David Archer, using the name of the town in Norway where the Norwegian constitution was signed in 1814.

-Road infrastructure

-The Eidsvold–Theodore Road (State Route 73) runs through from east to west.
+Although originally from Scotland, the Archer family immigrated to Norway prior to immigrating to Queensland.